Flakster/Tic-Tac-Toe/README.md

  Enter the names of the players.
 The first turn will be for the one with the X's.
  Select the position you want by following the numeric guide (1 to 9).
-Use your turn to place three od your marks in a line o to block your opponent to do so.
+Use your turn to place three of your marks in a line o to block your opponent to do so.

  # Author